dotnet/docs/docs/core/diagnostics/event-counters.md

 #### dotnet-monitor

 The `dotnet-monitor` tool is an experimental tool that makes it easier to get access to diagnostics information in a .NET process.
-The tool serves is a superset of all diagnostics tools.
-In addition to traces, it can monitor metrics, collect memory dumps, and GC dumps.
-It's distributed as both a CLI tool and docker image.
-It exposes a REST API, and collection of diagnostic artifacts occurs through REST calls.
+The tool serves as a superset of all diagnostics tools.
+In addition to traces, it can monitor metrics, collect memory dumps, and collect GC dumps.
+It's distributed as both a CLI tool and a docker image.
+It exposes a REST API, and the collection of diagnostic artifacts occurs through REST calls.

 For more information, see [Introducing dotnet-monitor, an experimental tool](https://devblogs.microsoft.com/dotnet/introducing-dotnet-monitor).